|Last updated 10 March 2021|

 subterfuge by Clive Caldwell to disguise his real destination Manila,

-At that time Australian airlines were in commercial competition to acquire C-47s from the vast numbers being sold by the US Foreign Liquidation Commission at Manila.
-However profiteering and black-market tactics required worldly negotiators - at least one Australian airline proprietor went to Manila to purchase aircraft but was unable to get past US military middle men, so came home without the Beech C-45s he intended to purchase.
+At that time Australian airlines were in commercial competition to acquire C-47s from the large numbers being sold by the US Foreign Liquidation Commission at Manila.
+However profiteering and black-market tactics required worldly negotiators - at least one Australian airline proprietor went to Manila to purchase aircraft but was unable to get past US military middle men, so returned home without the Beech C-45s he intended to purchase.

 He joined Sydney businessman G.B.S.
 Falkiner's small pre-war business Aerial Transport Ltd which dealt in light aircraft sales.
 Caldwell soon negotiated a deal with The Zinc Corporation which wanted to import six C-47s to be based at Broken Hill NSW to support the Australian mining industry.
 Caldwell went to Manila where he purchased six C-47s and 5 Stinson L-5s and recruited 20 Sydney aircrew to prepare them and ferry them back to Australia, the Stinsons were carried dismantled in the C-47s.